 Our goal is to help people with disabilities on their road to independence!
 We have been working with Vocational Rehabilitation counselors for the past 15 years to help their clients become self-sufficient and independent.

-Vocational Rehabilitation is a program that is offered by the state.
-They frequently address driving as a barrier to someone’s independence.
+Vocational Rehabilitation is a program that is offered by the state, and their ultimate goal is successful employment for people with disabilities.
+They frequently address driving when is it a barrier to someone’s independence.
 In certain situations, a Vocational Rehabilitation counselor can refer their clients for our services when they qualify.
+Please talk with your Vocational Rehabilitation counselor to see whether this is a service they can cover for you.

 If you would like to see you if qualify for Vocational Rehabilitation services, please contact the Vocational Rehabilitation office closest to you.